lumap/petpet/SECURITY.md

 ## Supported Versions

 Only one version of this bot exists at a time.
-The currently deployed version is the only one supported?
+The currently deployed version is the only one supported.

 ## Reporting a Vulnerability